retrogamecorps/G350-ArkOS-dtb/README.md

 # G350-ArkOS-dtb
-Simple dtb repo to allow running vanilla ArkOS on the BATLEXP G350 handheld
+Simple dtb repo to allow running vanilla ArkOS on the BATLEXP G350 handheld.
+Part of my <a href="https://retrogamecorps.com/2023/03/27/arkos-starter-guide/">ArkOS Starter Guide</a>.

 ## Installation